-Most women with gestational diabetes need three meals and a couple of snacks, including a bedtime snack, each day.
-Try not to go more than five hours without eating.
+Most women with gestational diabetes need 3 meals and a couple of snacks, including a bedtime snack, each day.
+Try not to go more than 5 hours without eating.
 Working with a registered dietitian is the best way to develop a meal plan that is right for you.

 A daily exercise program is an important part of a healthy pregnancy.
 For women with gestational diabetes, it is especially important.
 Regular exercise increases the efficiency of your body’s own insulin and lowers your glucose levels.
 In addition, it can help you to maintain a healthy weight during your pregnancy.
 Before you begin an exercise program, it is important that you discuss it with your doctor.